 Therefore, the book of James chapter speaks of your faith profiting men when you give them those things that are needed for the body.

 Someone explained this further, “A dead tree that does not bear fruit exists”.

-The requirement for eternal life is faith, and that is all you need to stand before holy God blameless, and faultless, your works are never going to fly with God, and if you are going to be judged based on our works, then you are going to Hell.
+The requirement for eternal life is faith, and that is all you need to stand before the holy God blameless, and faultless, your works are never going to fly with God, and if you are going to be judged based on your works, then you are going to Hell.

 Free Grace Rejects Lordship Salvation

 Lordship salvation is a false doctrine that many Calvinists teach, and they believe that in order for a person to be saved, he must make Jesus the Lord of his life.